 An isolation bar appears at the bottom of the page.

-To isolate sources and aggregated series by clicking series in a chart:
+To isolate sources and aggregated series you can click a series in a chart:

 - Hover over the series you want to isolate.
 The series you hover over display as saturated and all other series lose color saturation.